Equidistribution of $q$-orbits of closed geodesics: Background

 by

 We say that a Hecke--Maa{\ss} form $F$ is a \emph{Hecke--Maa{\ss} newform of level $N$} if it is not contained in the span of the images of the maps $\nu_{\ell,N'}$ with $N'<N$ and $\ell N'|N$ and normalized so that the first Fourier coefficient (at $\infty$) is $1$.
-The rescaled Eisenstein series (\ref{eq:EisensteinFourier}) with $\chi\mod m$ a primitive Dirichlet character is a Hecke--Maa{\ss} newform with Hecke eigenvalues $\sigma_{s-\frac{1}{2},\frac{1}{2}-s}(n,\chi)$.
-We put
+Note that the rescaled Eisenstein series $\tilde{E}_{\chi,k}(z,s)$ as defined in (\ref{eq:EisensteinFouriertilde}) with $\chi\mod m$ a primitive Dirichlet character is a Hecke--Maa{\ss} newform with Hecke eigenvalues $\lambda_{it}(n,\chi)$.
+For $k\in 2\Z$ we denote the set of cuspidal newforms by